-Have you ever considered applying for a premium credit card?
+Have you ever considered applying for premium credit cards?

-Whether you are new to the points game or you have quite experience with credit cards, it’s worth considering the cards we are going to review.
+Whether you are new or experienced with rewards credit cards, it’s worth considering the cards we are going to review.

 Amex Personal Platinum vs Business Platinum vs Chase Sapphire Reserve.
 It is difficult to say one is better than the other.

 Is there any difference between American Express Platinum and Chase Sapphire Reserve?
-Yes, there are some quite significant differences between those credit cards.
-But not only.
+Yes, there are significant differences between those cards.
 The American Express Platinum and American Express Business Platinum, have their differences as well.
 You will know all about them very soon.

 American Express Platinum

-The Platinum Card® from American Express is one of the best premium travel rewards cards you can find.
+The American Express Platinum is one of the best premium travel rewards cards you can find.
 If you want to get this card you should be aware of the $550 annual fee.
-Indeed this fee is one of the highest annual fees of all personal credit cards.
+Indeed this fee is one of the highest annual fees of all consumer cards.

 Amex Platinum Welcome Bonus and Travel Benefits

 Let’s begin with the Welcome Bonus.
-If you decide to take advantage of it you can earn 60,000 Membership Rewards points.
-All you need to do is spend $5,000 on the Amex Platinum.
-Of course, you need to spend them during the first three months of account opening, like usual.
+If you decide to take advantage of it, you can earn 75,000 Membership Rewards points.
+All you need to do is spend $5,000 on the Amex Platinum within 6 months of getting the card.